chaddjohnson/forex-trading/README.md

 4. Open a terminal and go to the directory where you cloned this repository.
 5. Install dependencies via `npm install`.
 6. Install the [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) Chrome extension.
-7. Install the userscript for CTOption in Tampermonkey.
+7. Install a userscript in src/userscripts for Tampermonkey.
 This simply involves copying and pasting the entire contents of `src/userscripts/build/ctoption.js` into a new Tampermonkey script.
 Now enable the script (a green icon in the Tampermonkey dashboard means its enabled).
 Nothing else is required; when visiting ctoption.com, the userscript will automatically run.